 Whether you are a startup or a well-established business looking to expand, there are pertinent steps you should take as a business owner before approaching a financial institution for funding.
-Your efforts will significantly impact the lender’s perception of your organization and will allow them to get a better picture of your business and its financial needs.
-Before applying for a business loan, make sure to:
+Your efforts will allow them to get a better picture of your business and its financial needs, and therefore can significantly impact the lender’s perception of your organization and your chances of securing funding.
+Before applying for a business loan, be sure to:

 Determine the amount of money you need.

-Before seeking financial help, take the time to really analyze your business’ financial stance.
+Take some time to really analyze your business’s financial stance.
 What will the capital be used for?
 What is the state of the industry your business is in?
 Is it seasonal?
 What other debt do you have?
 Are you just starting out or is your business expanding?
 Who else is invested in your company?
-How urgent do you need financial funding?
-Knowing the answers to these questions will not only help you determine the amount of money your business is going to need, but will prepare you for when your lender asks these fundamental questions.
+How urgently do you need funding?
+Knowing the answers to these questions will not only help you determine the amount of money your business needs, but will prepare you for when your lender asks these fundamental questions.

 Understand your numbers.

-Lenders consider the 5 C’s of credit when a borrow applies for a business loan – character of the business owner(s), capacity (cash flow), capital, collateral and conditions within the industry and economy.
-This information is used by the lender to measure the financial stability of your organization and understand your business’ ability to successfully pay back the loan.
+Lenders consider the 5 C’s of credit when a borrower applies for a business loan: the character of the business owner(s), capacity (cash flow), capital, collateral, and conditions within the industry and economy.
+This information is used by the lender to measure the financial stability of your organization and understand your business’s ability to successfully repay the loan.
 Lenders will also be looking at the debt-to-worth ratio.
-This is the amount being asked to borrow compared to the equity investment the business owners have put into their own business.
-Strong equity shows the owners are fully committed and also ensures that the business can operate effectively, when combined with the borrowed capital.
+This is the amount being borrowed compared to the equity investment the owners have put into their business.
+Substantial equity shows the owners are fully committed and, when combined with the borrowed capital, it ensures the business can operate effectively.

 Be prepared for an online review.

 Business lenders will do their homework.
-They will review your company’s website, social media accounts and online reviews to ensure that they are professional and positive.
-Do an online review to ensure your company’s online presence accurately portrays your organization.
-Review your personal Facebook, LinkedIn, Twitter and Instagram accounts as well to make sure your image will not be damaged by what you have shared with your online network.
+They will assess your company’s website, social media accounts, and reviews to ensure they are professional and positive.
+Do an online assessment to ensure your company’s presence accurately portrays your organization.
+Also, review your personal Facebook, LinkedIn, Twitter, and Instagram accounts to make sure your image will not be damaged by what you have shared with your network.

 Create a professional business package.

-Before submitting an application, put together the following pieces so that your lender will have the necessary information to complete a business loan application:
+Before submitting an application, compile the following items so your lender will have the necessary information to complete a business loan application:

 - Comprehensive business plan